mschoeffel/Spring-Hibernate/src/spring/Scripts/QuestionsSpring.md

 ## Spring
 ## <a name="q-1-1"></a> 1.1 What is Loose Coupling?
+In computing and systems design a loosely coupled system is one in which each of its components has, or makes use of, little or no knowledge of the definitions of other separate components.
+Subareas include the coupling of classes, interfaces, data, and services.
+Loose coupling is the opposite of tight coupling.

 ## <a name="q-1-2"></a> 1.2 What is a Dependency?
+A dependency is if an object, method or whole project needs another object or library to function.

 ## <a name="q-1-3"></a> 1.3 What is IOC (Inversion of Control)?
+In software engineering, inversion of control (IoC) is a programming principle.
+IoC inverts the flow of control as compared to traditional control flow.
+In IoC, custom-written portions of a computer program receive the flow of control from a generic framework.
+A software architecture with this design inverts control as compared to traditional procedural programming: in traditional programming, the custom code that expresses the purpose of the program calls into reusable libraries to take care of generic tasks, but with inversion of control, it is the framework that calls into the custom, or task-specific, code.

+Inversion of control is used to increase modularity of the program and make it extensible, and has applications in object-oriented programming and other programming paradigms.

 ## <a name="q-1-4"></a> 1.4 What is Dependency Injection?
+Dependency Injection is **a fundamental aspect of the Spring framework**, through which the Spring container "injects" objects into other objects or "dependencies".
+Simply put, this allows for loose coupling of components and moves the responsibility of managing components onto the container.

 ## <a name="q-1-5"></a> 1.5 Can you give few examples of Dependency Injection?
 ## <a name="q-1-6"></a> 1.6 What is Auto Wiring?
 ## <a name="q-1-7"></a> 1.7 What are the important roles of an IOC Container?